Bike type guide

 Top providers for Custom motorcycle

-A custom bike is only as insurable as the gap between it and the stock platform it started from, and the further that build has traveled, the more the carrier choice turns on parts limits rather than headline price.
-Markel handles that departure well: it is a powersports specialist with generous custom-parts and accessory limits and agreed-value options across custom and modified bikes, so a payout figure can be fixed up front.
-The Markel review has the detail.
+A custom bike is only as insurable as the gap between it and the stock platform it started from, and the further that build has traveled, the more the decision turns on parts limits rather than headline price.
+The insurers worth quoting first are the powersports specialists, the ones that offer generous custom-parts and accessory limits and agreed-value options across custom and modified bikes, because that is what lets a payout figure get fixed up front.

 Why a custom motorcycle has specific insurance considerations